 In adults, the World Health Organization (WHO) identifies people with a BMI greater than or equal to 30 as obese (1).
-Progression to the state of obesity involves a change in adipose tissue characteristics and the development of chronic low-grade inflammation.
+Progression to obesity involves a change in the characteristics of adipose tissue and the development of chronic low-grade inflammation.
 This state is characterized by increased levels of free fatty acids in the circulatory system, pro-inflammatory factors, and activation and infiltration of immune cells at sites of inflammation (3).
-In addition, obesity is often accompanied by a specific dyslipidemia profile, which is defined as a metabolic abnormality leading to increased circulating concentrations of cholesterol and triglycerides in the blood, being one of the main risk factors for the development of ischemic heart disease (4, 5).
+In addition, obesity is often accompanied by a specific dyslipidemia profile, which is defined as a metabolic abnormality that results in increased circulating concentrations of cholesterol and triglycerides in the blood, being one of the main risk factors for developing ischemic heart disease (4, 5).

 Risks associated with obesity

-Patients with obesity are at high risk of developing a number of conditions that can significantly affect their daily lives as well as increase mortality risks (3), including the following:
+Patients with obesity are at high risk of developing a number of conditions that can significantly affect their daily lives, in addition to increasing mortality risks (3), including the following:

 - Cardiovascular diseases, such as coronary heart disease, heart failure, hypertension, stroke, atrial fibrillation, and sudden cardiac death (6).

-- Gastrointestinal disorders, including gastro-esophageal reflux disease, functional dyspepsia, irritable bowel syndrome, diverticulosis, inflammatory bowel disease, pancreatitis and gastrointestinal cancer.
-In addition, obesity may negatively influence the response to specific treatment for gastrointestinal disorders (7).
+- Gastrointestinal disorders, including gastroesophageal reflux disease, functional dyspepsia, irritable bowel syndrome, diverticulosis, inflammatory bowel disease, pancreatitis, and gastrointestinal cancer.
+Furthermore, obesity can negatively influence the response to specific treatment for gastrointestinal disorders (7).

-- Type 2 diabetes, especially when obesity occurs in childhood and adolescence, increases the risk of developing type 2 diabetes in youth and young adults (8).
+- Type 2 diabetes, especially when obesity occurs in childhood and adolescence, increasing the risk of developing type 2 diabetes in youth and young adults (8).

 - Musculoskeletal disorders.
-The impact will depend on the degree of obesity present.
-The main problem in this regard lies in the burden on the musculoskeletal system over time, mainly resulting in bone and muscle deformation and weakening (3).
-Possible conditions include osteoarthritis, low back pain, osteoporosis, and rheumatoid arthritis (9).
+The impact will depend on the degree of obesity.
+The main problem is the weight it puts on the musculoskeletal system over time, resulting mainly in bone and muscle deformation and weakening (3).
+Among the possible derived affections, we can find osteoarthritis, lumbalgia, osteoporosis and rheumatoid arthritis (9).

-- Respiratory problems, cause changes in the mechanics of the lungs and chest wall, which in turn cause asthma and asthma-like symptoms such as dyspnea or wheezing (10).
+- Respiratory problems, by causing changes in the functinoning of the lungs and chest wall, changes that in turn cause asthma and asthma-like symptoms, such as dyspnea or wheezing (10).

 - Psychological problems.
-In particular, there is a reciprocal relationship between depression and obesity.
+In particular, there’s a reciprocal relationship between depression and obesity.
 Obesity increases the risk of depression and depression may predict the development of obesity (11).
-In addition, there are numerous pathways linking stress and obesity (12).
+In addition, there are numerous pathways connecting stress and obesity (12).

 - Cancer.
 Obesity is a risk factor for several types of cancer, including breast, colon, endometrial, ovarian, pancreatic, liver, and gastric cancer.
-Obese cancer patients tend to have a worse prognosis, a poorer response to standard treatments, and are more likely to develop metastatic disease than people of normal weight (13).
+Obese patients with cancer often have a worse prognosis, a poorer response to standard treatments, and are more likely to develop metastatic disease than people of normal weight (13).

 - COVID-19.
-Multiple scientific studies have found that people with obesity have an increased risk of severe COVID-19 and of dying from it (14).
+Multiple scientific studies have observed that people with obesity have an increased risk of severe COVID-19 and death from it (14).

-Obesity is a multifactorial disease, which can be caused by an energy imbalance, some genetic or endocrine medical conditions, or certain medications.
+Obesity is a multifactorial disease, which may be caused by an energy imbalance, some genetic or endocrine medical conditions, or certain medications.

-- In terms of genetic medical conditions, several syndromes of genetic origin have been found to be associated with the development of obesity.
-These include Prader-Willi syndrome and Bardet-Bield syndrome (17,18).
+- Regarding the relationship between genetics and obesity, it’s been proven that several syndromes of genetic origin are associated with the development of obesity.
+Among them we can find Prader-Willi syndrome and Bardet-Bield syndrome (17,18).

-- Hypothyroidism, although a causal relationship may be controversial, since, although it is clear that hypothyroidism is associated with weight gain, in recent years studies have been carried out indicating that changes in thyroid-stimulating hormone could be secondary to obesity (19).
+- Hypothyroidism, although a causal relationship may be controversial, since, although it’s clear that hypothyroidism is associated with weight gain, in recent years studies indicate that changes in thyroid stimulating hormone could be secondary to obesity (19).

 - Cushing’s syndrome, a disorder caused by a hormonal imbalance characterized primarily by an excess of cortisol (16).